DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/curriculum-planning-and-delivery/change-lesson-observations-to-class-visits.md

 This change is about supporting everyone’s well-being, decreasing everyone’s workload and helping everyone develop.
 {/inset-text}

-## Background from Jo Summerfield, Headteacher

-In consultation with the staff, we decided to review our lesson observation format.
-The process was often stressful for colleagues due to the build-up prior to the observation, including anxiety, excessive and detailed lesson planning and a ‘them and us’ culture.
-Fundamentally, the pressure to perform ‘the perfect lesson’ was identified as adding to workload with no benefit to the quality of education provided to the children.

-The school therefore revised their approach, moving from formal lesson observations to an open-door policy where leaders regularly visit classrooms then share their feedback with the teacher later that day.
-Where possible, the leaders visit classes in pairs to ensure that there is peer on peer challenge around what has been seen.

-This change is about supporting everyone’s well-being, decreasing everyone’s workload and helping everyone develop.

 ## Create a culture of trust

 There needs to be a culture of trust that goes both ways: